Byway Explores the Edge of the Wilderness

 The Edge of the Wilderness Discovery Center has interpretive displays and a gift shop, and Chippewa Forest staff can offer tips on visiting the byway.
 It’s at the site of the Marcell Ranger Station, a historic complex of rustic, log buildings.
 Tiny Marcell, Bigfork and Effie are the only towns along the byway.

-At Bigfork, the Edge Center for the Arts has a gallery open weekends and a theater for performances, with “Deer Camp: The Musical” playing on October 15.
+At Bigfork, the Edge Center for the Arts has a gallery open weekends and a theater for performances.
 Scenic State Park is a few miles to the east of Bigfork on Co.
 Rd.
 7, and you can follow this road to make a scenic loop back to Grand Rapids.